 The reverse sear method only works on thicker cuts of meat.
 Your steak should ideally be no less than 1 inch in thickness.
 The thicker the better here folks.
 Anything thinner should be cooked extremely hot and fast to ensure you don’t overcook the middle while getting a nice flavorful crust on the outside.

 Setting up the Grill

 You’ll first want to set your grill up using the 2-zone method meaning you will have a hot radiant zone area and an indirect medium heat convection zone.
 Once you light your grill, there is no need to wait for the grate to heat up as you normally would.
 You want to put your meat on the medium heat convection side as soon as you have consistent heat.

 With your steak already on, slowly bring the grill temperature up to 250 -325°F. Hold as steady as possible at this temperature.
 You don’t want to go much higher than that and I prefer the lower end.
 Insert a meat probe to monitor the temperature of the meat.

 This method absolutely requires a remote digital thermometer probe and a precise instant read meat thermometer.
 I have reviewed a good instant read option which you can see here: ThermoWorks Thermapen ONE Digital Meat Thermometer Review

 Close the lid and keep an eye on the meat temp.
 I suggest flipping the meat at least once during this process to ensure an even cook.
 Keep the meat as far away from the direct heat as possible.

 Resting the Meat Before You Sear

-One of the cool things about this method is that you are letting the meat rest in the middle of the cook instead of the end.
-If seared correctly, this will ensure your bark will still be crusty and the steak hot steak as the meat will be ready to eat immediately after taking it off the grill.
+One of the cool things about this method is that you are letting the meat rest in the middle of the cook instead of at the end.
+If seared correctly, this will ensure your bark will still be crusty and the steak hot as the meat will be ready to eat immediately after taking it off the grill.
 The steak will not have time to cool down.

 If you are using a Gas grill, crank the heat up as high as it will go and close the lid.